siyasathaye/power-outage-analysis/README.md

 ## Hypothesis Testing
 #### **Research question:**
-Do outages marked as *severe* last longer, on average, than outages that are *not* severe?
+Do outages caused by severe weather last longer, on average, than outages that caused by reasons other than severe weather?

 ### Hypotheses

 - **Null hypothesis (H₀):**
-  The average outage duration is the same for severe and non-severe outages
+  The average outage duration is the same for severe weather and non-severe  weather outages
-  (mean duration for severe outages = mean duration for non-severe outages).
+  (mean duration for severe weather outages = mean duration for non-severe weather outages).

 - **Alternative hypothesis (Hₐ):**
-  Severe outages have a **longer** average duration than non-severe outages
+  Severe weather outages have a **longer** average duration than non-severe weather outages
-  (mean duration for severe outages > mean duration for non-severe outages).
+  (mean duration for severe weather outages > mean duration for non-severe weather outages).

-We do a signed difference rather then absolute because we are specifically interested in whether severe outages last **longer**, not just whether the means are different.
+We do a signed difference rather then absolute because we are specifically interested in whether severe weather outages last **longer**, not just whether the means are different.

 ### Test statistic and significance level

 We used the **difference in sample means** as our test statistic:

-> test statistic = (mean duration for severe outages) − (mean duration for non-severe outages)
+> test statistic = (mean duration for severe weather outages) − (mean duration for non-severe weather outages)

 From the data, the observed value of this statistic was approximately **2,538 minutes**.